scuzzydude/asimov/asimov.md

 "Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, back before Saint Jobs invented the Mac?
 Is that how they did percussion back in the day?"

 "Yeah, kid.
-That's right.
+That's about right.
 Except Bonham filled stadiums, many stadiums, all over the world."

 He'll nod, appreacating the immense technological change between his day and mine.

 "Yo, old man, why you care about rebounding so much?
-My curry[^33] never misses?"
+My curry[^34] never misses?"

 "Kid, let me tell you about the Worm.
 Back when I was a kid, there were two Koreas, and there was this kid from Texas, like you and me\...."